sebibi07/bookly/README.md

 ## Evals

-I curated initial set up of test conversations to evaluate the harness.
+I curated an initial set of test conversations to evaluate the harness.
 After a model swap we can test if performance degrades.